venu0245/Scripting/loops.md

  ```
 * sleep 1 =>slow process iterations can be generated

-* script for while loop gt 0
+* script for while loop geaterthan 0
  ```
  #!/bin/bash
 #script to use while loop